 Many businesses opt to use hardware security modules (HSMs) to store their keys securely.
 (Heck, many key escrow providers use HSMs to store their customers’ keys, too!)
 Like security tokens, HSMs are typically physical pieces of hardware that you’ll want to store in a safe on-prem location.
 But unlike tokens, which are mainly built for end-user usage, HSMs are generally more secure and are built to support a wider range of applications and PKI management automation tools.

-Regardless of which method(s) you choose, the main takeaway here is to keep your keys secure.
+Regardless of which method(s) you choose, such as a key management service, the main takeaway here is to keep your keys secure.
 If even one key winds up in the wrong hands, it can spell disaster for your business and customers who rely on your services.

 5. Simplify PKI Management: Use a Centralized Management, Monitoring & Reporting Tool